The following information is evidence to support the production of the new Local Plan.

 The skies of the Broads were surveyed between October 2015 and April 2016 to ascertain the darkness levels.

-This study discusses the surveys as well as presents the results.
+This Dark Skies Study discusses the surveys as well as presents the results.
 The darkest areas are around Hickling Broad and Geldeston areas.

 As part of the Issues and Options consultation (February to April 2016), a call for nominations for areas to be considered as Local Green Space was made.
 Parish Councils were given a further opportunity in the summer of 2016.
 Anyone wishing to nominate an area were asked to fill a form out.
 See Appendix A for the nomination form.
 Some sites were included in the draft policy set out in the Preferred Options Local Plan.
 As part of that consultation, we received many comments and as such, we have revised the Local Green Space Nominations and Assessment report which assesses nominations received.